 Through dedication both to the profession and a commitment to the community, the business grew significantly and maintained more than a 80 per cent market share when he sold it thirty years later, in 2012.

-Marks devotion to the community has been found in his many volunteer roles, e.g. Past-President and 32 year member of the Rotary Club of Picton, Past-President of the Children's Aid Society and the Prince Edward County Memorial Hospital Foundation, and co-founder of COPE, now proudly Hospice Prince Edward.
+Marks devotion to the community has been found in his many volunteer roles, e.g. Past-President and 35 year member of the Rotary Club of Picton, Past-President of the Children's Aid Society and the Prince Edward County Memorial Hospital Foundation, and co-founder of COPE, now proudly Hospice Prince Edward.
 Mark continues in the role of Fundraising Chairperson for the residential hospice that has been created here in the county.
-Mark headed the Santa Claus Parade in Picton for more than a decade and supported his two boys by coaching hockey, T-Ball and was a scout leader for many years.
-He has been a participant in many other varied community initiatives.
+Mark headed the Santa Claus Parade in Picton for more than a decade and supported his two boys by coaching hockey, T-Ball and was a Scout leader for many years.
+He has most recently been responsible for the establishment of 100 People Who Care, Prince Edward.

 Though new to the profession of real estate, Mark finds a direct parallel between his two chosen fields as it relates to helping people in some of their most important life decision.
 You can trust Mark to put your best interest at the forefront of everything he does.